Roads and Pavements

 Stirling Council's Road Asset Management Plan

 The road network is the largest and most visible community asset that the Council is responsible for.
 It is used daily by the majority of people and is fundamental to the economic, social and environmental well being of our communities.
 It helps to shape the character and quality of the local areas that it serves and makes an important contribution towards the delivery of the Council’s vision, values and strategic priorities.

 In order to meet the demands placed on it, it is crucial that the road network is adequately maintained.
 This includes not just carriageways and footways, but also bridges, street lighting, drainage systems, traffic control systems and street furniture.
 Continuing growth in traffic has brought an increasingly widespread recognition of the importance of road maintenance, and the high value placed on it both by users and the wider community.
-The initial RAMP is a three-year plan covering the period 2011 to 2014.
-However it will continue to be developed and updated on an annual basis throughout this period with the intention of fully redrafting the plan in 2014 and updating every 3 years thereafter.
+The Updated RAMP is a Five Year plan covering the period 2016 to 2020.
+However it will continue to be developed and updated on an annual basis throughout this period with the intention of fully redrafting the plan in 2020.

 0845 277 7000